* Dish discloses Sling TV subscribers for first time

 * Lost 121,000 Dish TV subscribers in Q4

-* Shares down 2 pct (Adds comments from conference call, updates shares)
+* Shares down 2 pct (Adds details on quarter, analyst comments on spectrum, updates shares)

-Dish has been losing customers as they move away from satellite TV packages to online streaming services such as Netflix Inc and Amazon.com Inc's Prime Video.
+Dish has been losing customers for its legacy pay-TV service for nearly a decade as people move away from satellite TV packages to online streaming services such as Netflix Inc and Amazon.com Inc's Prime Video.

 The total subscribers for Sling pales in comparison with Netflix's about 118 million worldwide or Amazon Prime Video's 40 million, but they have been accumulated from scratch in just two years at a time when other cable TV providers are struggling.

-Dish had 14 million subscribers in January 2015 when it launched Sling TV at $20 per month to target younger consumers avoiding pricey cable and satellite subscriptions.
+Dish had 14 million subscribers in January 2015 before it launched the initiative, which started $20 per-month Sling TV subscriptions with a slim bundle of channels to target younger consumers avoiding pricey cable and satellite subscriptions.

-However, the company posted a loss of another 121,000 subscribers for Dish TV in the fourth quarter and said revenue from its total 13.24 million users of both services fell.
+However, its loss of another 121,000 subscribers for Dish TV in the quarter meant revenue from its total 13.24 million users of both services fell.

 Jefferies analyst Scott Goldman said Dish's average revenue per user of $84.63 was below his estimate of $85.71 and Wall Street estimate of $86.10.